GoogleChrome/web.dev/src/site/content/en/blog/urlpattern/index.md

 <code>[URLPattern](https://github.com/WICG/urlpattern/blob/main/explainer.md#urlpattern)</code>
 is a proposed addition to the web platform that builds on the foundation created by these frameworks.
-Its goals are to standardize a routing pattern syntax, including support for wildcards, named token groups, regular expression groups, and group modifiers. <code>URLPattern</code> instances created with this syntax can perform common routing tasks, like matching against full URLs or a URL
+Its goal is to standardize a routing pattern syntax, including support for wildcards, named token groups, regular expression groups, and group modifiers. <code>URLPattern</code> instances created with this syntax can perform common routing tasks, like matching against full URLs or a URL